FredHutch/ocdo/dasl-src/content/courses/package-management.md

 time = "Monday Noon - 1:30 pm PT"
 time_commitment = "1.5 hour class"
-audience = "Researchers and staff wanting to share their analysis and work reproducibly" prerequisites_text = "Intro to R or Intro to Python" prerequisites_link = "/courses/intro-t-r/" followed_by_text = "Making Code Ready for Publication" followed_by_link = "/courses/making-code-ready/"
+audience = "Researchers and staff wanting to share their analysis and work reproducibly" prerequisites_text = "Intro to R or Intro to Python (suggested)" prerequisites_link = "/dasl/courses/intro-to-r/" followed_by_text = "Making Code Ready for Publication" followed_by_link = "/dasl/courses/making-code-ready/"

 [[extra.learning_objectives]]
 objective = "**Explain** why package management is complicated for both Python and R and strategies for reducing this complexity"